 Having control in a conflict does not mean manipulating your spouse, but taking responsibility for your own behaviors.
 Do your part to keep the peace, and trust your spouse to do the same.
 Look at each conflict as a lesson to learn rather than a fight to win.

 During the emotional turmoil of the end of the relationship, self-pity, anger and other negative responses often create a downward spiral that is difficult to defeat.
 One method to counter these emotions is to make a list of things you are grateful for each day.

 Choose the right attorney

 If you and your spouse each hire a lawyer focused on battling things out in court, you may not have the encouragement you need to negotiate your settlement without conflict.
-Those who offer collaborative and cooperative divorce and mediation are much more likely to help you resolve your disputes without a fight.
+Those who offer collaborative and cooperative divorce are much more likely to help you resolve your disputes without a fight.